Roychen651/SavingPrivateRyanAndroidApp/README.md

 ## Features

-🎥 **Movie Information**: Access details about the movie "Saving Private Ryan," including plot summary, cast and crew information, release date, and more.
+🎥 **Movie Information**: Access details about the movie "Saving Private Ryan," including plot summary, post and etc.

-🎟️ **Ticket Booking**: Book tickets for screenings of "Saving Private Ryan" at different theaters, select showtimes, and choose seating options.
+🎟️ **Ticket Booking**: Book tickets for screenings of "Saving Private Ryan" at different theaters, select showtimes, and choose seating options (adult/child) .

 📅 **Date Selection**: Use a date picker to select the preferred date for watching the movie.